 - Providing educational and mentoring opportunities in entrepreneurship targeted at the needs of the innovator.

 The Working Group comprised government, industry, academia, and business experts having a broad range of experience in biotechnology development and commercialization.
-The program will target technologies and therapeutics that are poised for proof of concept, prototype development, and feasibility.
+The program targets technologies and therapeutics that are poised for proof of concept, prototype development, and feasibility..